pestich/pestich/README.md

 - **Text Classification**: I have experience in developing and fine-tuning machine learning models for text classification tasks.
 In my projects, I have worked with news articles and press releases from various organizations.
 I am passionate about the media industry and see significant potential for the integration of artificial intelligence technologies into it.

+- **Text Clustering**: One of the key projects is the clustering of unlabeled textual data.
+For tackling such tasks, I prefer to apply the DBSCAN method and utilize the Plotly library, which enables the creation of interactive graphics.
+I am simply enthralled by the capabilities of Plotly!

 ### Programming Skills

 - **Python**: My go-to programming language is Python.
 I'm proficient in Python and use it extensively for NLP projects and automation tasks.